Last night, the neighborhood owls were going crazy

 Thoughts of deleting my accounts have gotten me through many a sleepless night.

-Bear hugs from which we emerge scratched and bleeding, passed out on the bearskin rug.
+Bear hugs from which we emerge scratched and bleeding.
 Bear hugs from actual bears.

 One of the best things that can be said of someone: They listen.